gojun077/IBM-Data-Analysis-w-Python/week1-importing-datasets/README-week1.md

 [11 rows x 26 columns]
 ```

-You can seelct specific columns in a dataframe by indicating the name of
+You can select specific columns in a dataframe by indicating the name of
 each column, i.e., `dataframe[[' column 1 ',column 2', 'column 3']]`.
 You can then apply dataframe methods on just the specified columns.